Engineering Notes

 SayPlan (2023): Extended SayCan to longer-horizon planning using 3D scene graphs.
 The LLM reasons over a compressed graph rather than raw images, enabling room-scale manipulation planning.

-Code as Policies (Liang et al., 2023): LLMs write Python code that calls a robot API — “grounding through code”.
-The policy is interpretable and compositional.
-The agent can write loops, conditionals, and calls to perception APIs.
+Code as Policies (Liang et al., 2023): LLMs write Python code that calls a robot API, a technique sometimes called “grounding through code.”
+The policy is interpretable and compositional, and the agent can write loops, conditionals, and calls to perception APIs.

 OpenVLA (2024): An open-source 7B-parameter vision-language-action model, making RT-2-style models accessible to academic researchers without Google-scale compute.